Last Updated on 22/02/2019 by Patryk Bandurski

 Anypoint Platform

-If you do not have an account you can create one, free of charge, under following link.
-After that we login an and clicking Design button under Design Center header.
+If you do not have an account you can create one, free of charge, under the following link.
+After that we login in and clicking the Design button under the Design Center header.

-In the following screen we add new API specification in my case it is accounts-service.
-We should be welcomed with editor where we will design our service.
-Screen is dived into three sections:
+In the following screen, we add a new API specification in my case it is Accounts SAPI.
+We should be welcomed by the editor where we will design our service.
+The screen is dived into three sections:

 - File’s explorer